edornd/argdantic/README.md

 - **Nested models:** exploit `pydantic` models to scale from simple primitives to complex nested configurations with little effort.
 - **Nested commands:** combine commands and build complex hierarchies to build complex interfaces.
 - **Validation by default:** thanks to `pydantic`, field validation is provided by default, with the desired complexity.
+- **Multiple sources:** arguments can be provided from multiple sources, including environment variables, JSON, TOML and YAML files.

 ## Quickstart